thehovdev/ilang/README.md

 Yes.
 Set `target` under `lang:`, and use matching paths/extensions in `output:` (`.rs`, `.py`, …).

 **Syntax highlighting**
-Cursor/VS Code may suggest the local `extensions/ilang` extension.
+Code Editor may suggest the local `extensions/ilang` extension.
 Install it if prompted.

 ---